google/osdfir-infrastructure/README.md

 ## Installing the Charts

 To get started, ensure you have [Helm](https://helm.sh) installed and are authenticated to your Kubernetes cluster.
-> **IMPORTANT**: Helm charts are currently undergoing compatibility testing for AWS and Azure.
+> **IMPORTANT**: Helm charts are currently undergoing compatibility testing for AWS and Azure

 Once complete, add the repo containing the Helm charts as follows: